 Asset allocation.
 We provide a diverse array of portfolios to cover the spectrum of risk tolerance and required rates of return.
 We believe that equities (stocks) are the primary means for outpacing inflation over the long run, and fixed income (bonds) provide ballast to moderate portfolio volatility.

 Diversification.
 In today’s global economy, we recognize that there are extremely profitable opportunities based in almost all countries of the world and trade in as many currencies.
 We believe in diversifying as much as possible in all asset classes and categories with an eye toward risk and cost.
-Our equity composition will have a neutral position of 50% US/50% Non-US, with a potential range of 2000 basis points.
-This means the lowest we will go is 30% and the highest is 70% in either direction.

 • Within each of those components, small and/ or mid-cap stocks are expected to comprise an above-market weight under most conditions.

 • Similarly, “value” stocks are expected to comprise a greater-than-market weight under most conditions.

 • Emerging and ocassionally Frontier Markets will likely be represented in the portfolio